It’s really easy for your column widths and row heights to be sized incorrectly.

 Alternate Method for Using AutoFit for Excel Columns

-You can also autofit in Excel 2013 by selecting a column (or columns) then double-clicking on the right border of the column heading.
-You would position your mouse as shown in the image below, then double click.
-The mouse cursor will switch to the vertical line with an arrow coming out of either side that you see indicated below.
+You can also auto size columns in Excel 2013 by selecting a column (or columns) then double-clicking on the right border of the column heading.

 This can be a more desirable option if the Excel autofit option isn’t working effectively for your rows and columns.
 It can also make it simpler to make grouped columns and rows the same size, such as if you have a certain type of data contained within a specific location in the worksheet.